Symptoms of Typhoid Fever

-Typhoid is contracted by drinking or eating the bacteria deposited win contaminated water or food.
-People with acute illness can potentially contaminate the surrounding water supply through stool, as it contains a high concentration of the bacteria.
-The bacteria can survive for weeks in water or dried sewage.
+Typhoid is transmitted by drinking or eating contaminated water or food containing the causative bacteria.
+People with acute illness can potentially contaminate surrounding water supplies through feces, because it contains a high concentration of bacteria.
+The bacteria can survive for weeks in water or dry sewage.

-The incubation period for typhoid is around 1-2 weeks and the illness lasts for about 3-4 weeks.
-The symptoms of Typhoid include:
+The incubation period for typhoid is about 1-2 weeks and the illness lasts for about 3-4 weeks.
+Symptoms of typhoid include:

-If treated on time, the symptoms of typhoid quickly improve within 3 to 5 days.
-However, it may usually get worse over the course of a few weeks, and in some cases there is a significant risk of life-threatening complications of typhoid fever developing.
+Symptoms can be cured in 3 to 5 days if treated in time, however, it can usually worsen over the course of a few weeks, and in some cases the complication of developing typhoid fever is a significant risk.
 Many people also experience chest congestion and abdominal pain.
-The fever becomes constant.
-Improvement can be seen in the third and fourth week in the cases without complications.
-Around 10% of people have recurrent symptoms even after feeling better for one to two weeks.
+The fever settles down.
+Improvements can be seen in the third and fourth weeks in cases without complications.
+About 10% of people have recurrent symptoms even after feeling better for one to two weeks.
 Relapses are more common in people treated with antibiotics.

-Vaccination: Two vaccinations are available that provide considerable protection against typhoid.
-Speak to your doctor about the correct course of immunisations.
+- Vaccination: There are two vaccinations available that provide protection against typhoid.
+Talk to your doctor about the correct course of vaccination.

-Food Safety: Drink boiled, bottled or chemically disinfected water: Unless it has been boiled first, avoid drinking, washing food or brushing your teeth with tap water.
-Drink bottled water where possible or water that has been chemically disinfected.
+- Food Safety: Drinking boiled, bottled or chemically disinfected water: Unless it has been boiled before, avoid drinking, washing food or brushing your teeth with tap water.
+Drink bottled water where possible or that has been chemically sterilized.
 Avoid uncooked food.
-Make sure that any food that you eat is cooked thoroughly to destroy any harmful germs.
+Make sure that whatever food you eat is thoroughly cooked to destroy any harmful germs.

-Ensure Hygiene: Always ensure that you keep your personal belongings, home and surroundings clean using Dettol disinfectant liquid to avoid any contact with typhoid causing bacteria.
+- Ensure Hygiene: Always ensure that you keep your personal belongings, home and surroundings clean by using Dettol disinfectant liquid to avoid contact with typhoid bacteria.

-Practice good hand hygiene: Remember to wash your hands regularly with a germ protection solution such as Dettol Liquid Handwash or Dettol Bar Soap.
+Maintain good hand hygiene: Remember to wash your hands regularly with a germ protection solution like Germ Protection Handwash or Dettol bar soap.